What is International Development?

 Options within the field

 - Food security and agriculture are big for many organizations, with much debate around the relative merits of sustainable agriculture, traditional practices, and GMOs.
+Through food security endeavors, this sector ensures that individuals and families are able to obtain quality food and resources.

 - Economic development attracts many donors and organizations, and includes job creation, microfinance, trade and investment.
+This sector looks at how industries and organizations can positively impact the economies of communities worldwide.

 - Health – including population, water, and sanitation issues – involves both medical and social solutions for healthier societies.
+This allows people to be better served so that individuals’ well being and quality of life are improved.

 - Education, women’s empowerment, and other human rights are often seen as fundamental steps toward sustainable development.
+Individuals are able to receive resources that increase knowledge and opportunities.

 - Sustainability is a growing and increasingly popular field that cuts across issue areas to include natural resource management, water, agriculture, and climate change mitigation.